Rosswell/variant-search-app/README.md

 $ cd variant-search-app
 $ docker-compose -f docker-compose-dev.yml up -d --build
 ```
-Create and fill the DB
+Create and fill the DB - note that while pandas is required for local tsv to csv transformation, but it is not required by the docker image.
+This script in its current state is quite fragile, and will break if the tsv file is moved or renamed.
 ```
 $ docker-compose -f docker-compose-dev.yml run genes python manage.py recreate-db
 $ cd services/genes
+$ pip install pandas
-$ python manage.py ingest-from-tsv
+$ python manage.py tsv-to-csv
+$ chmod +x load_data.sh && ./load_data.sh
 ```
 Start the React app
 ```